prvdmwrong/prvdmwrong/docs/reference/core/lifecycles/lifecycle.md

 # :octicons-package-16: Lifecycle

-Constructs and returns a new [lifecycle](../types/lifecycle.md) within Oh My Prvd.
+Constructs and returns a new [lifecycle](../types/lifecycle.md) within Prvd 'M Wrong.
 Lifecycles are special event dispatchers that can hook onto a provider's method.

 === "Luau"